Breaking News: Mar.2014 | See today's Tweets!

 "I know by experience how hard it is to have a business in Sooke.
 I want to congratulate you for your perseverance and hard work.
 You are doing good." ~ Margarita Dominguez, Sooke Animal Food and Rescue Society (Oct.2013)

 "Just read the online version of Sooke Voice News -- the ad (for Juan de Fuca Emergency Program) looks wonderful.
 What a great job you are doing with the paper." ~ Jeri Grant, JdF Emergency Program Coordinator, Sooke, BC (Aug.2013)

-Sooke Voice News [ISSN 1925-2722] is an independent newspaper and online news service published by Brookeline Publishing House Inc that is committed to quality news service, in support of a knowledge-based economy.
+Sooke Voice News [ISSN 1925-2722] is an independent newspaper and online news service published by Brookeline Publishing House Inc, a BC company that is committed to quality news service, in support of a knowledge-based economy.
 Through news coverage we inform the community and through advertising opportunities we help support the marketing efforts of businesses and community organizations in Sooke.
 We appreciate the support we receive from many leaders in business and the community in the form of subscriptions, sponsorships and advertisements.

 Trust fund for the family of Kyle Hack.
 Cheques may be mailed to the Hack Family Trust at PO Box 481, Sooke BC V9Z 1H4.
 E-mail contact with the committee is firstname.lastname@example.org